Symptom

 Idea: Set the timeout value on the different components in the following order:Timeout on Client > Timeout on Router > Timeout on Message Processor > Timeout within API Proxy |

-Slow API Request Processing by Edge
+Slow API request processing by Edge

 Diagnosis